Beach-goers 'Salute From the Shore' as fly-over honors armed forces

 CHARLESTON, S.C.
-(WCIV)-- The "Salute from the Shore III" military flyover is scheduled for July 4th and flying the planes are the last armed forces to leave Iraq.
+(WCIV) -- The "Salute from the Shore III" military flyover roared through the sky July 4th, and flying the planes were the last armed forces to leave Iraq.

-Beginning in Little River at 1 p.m., F-16s of the 79th Fighter Squadron "The Flying Tigers" of the 20th Fighter Wing stationed at Shaw Air Force Base will conduct a flyover of the SC coast.
+The flight path began in Little River at 1 p.m.
+F-16s of the 79th Fighter Squadron "The Flying Tigers" of the 20th Fighter Wing stationed at Shaw Air Force Base conducted a flyover of the SC coast.

-The flight will cover every beach on the SC coast before finishing south of Hilton Head Island at about 1:30 pm.
+The flight covered every beach on the SC coast before finishing south of Hilton Head Island around 1:30 pm.

-For Salute from the Shore III, a 5th F-16 will accompany the flyover.
-This aircraft will have a photographer who will record the flyover from above.
+For Salute from the Shore III, a 5th F-16 accompanied the flyover.
+That aircraft had a photographer who recorded the flyover from above.

-Also planned is an aerial parade including vintage military aircraft that will follow the F-16s from Myrtle Beach to Folly Beach.
-The procession is being piloted by private aircraft owners who will host military veterans aboard their aircraft.
-These planes are much slower than the jets, so participants are requested to be patient while waiting for these special aircraft.
+Also following was an aerial parade including vintage military aircraft that flew from Myrtle Beach to Folly Beach.
+The procession was piloted by private aircraft owners who hosted military veterans aboard their aircraft.

 Evangelist Franklin Graham prayed on a sidewalk outside the Pentagon Thursday after his invitation to a prayer service inside was withdrawn because of comments that insulted people of other religions.
 More>>